-To the great horror of his cult, Gas Minion and our original pair hop into the effervescence.
-The two girls don’t buckle up, but Gas Minion does.
-Safety is ultra cool.
+To the great horror of his cult, Gas Minion and our original pair hop into The Effervescence.
+The two girls don’t buckle up, but Gas Minion does, because safety is ultra cool.

-“Snap in those seatbelts,” he says, using his keyless autostarter to snap the hyper-enchanted into on with an explosive heave of magical energy.
+“Snap in those seatbelts,” he says, using his keyless autostarter to snap the hyper-enchanted igniter on with an explosive heave of magical energy.

 Tourism Blogging Minion is a good girl and just does as he says, but Numbers Minion is too frazzle-brained to see it his way.